ARWL2016/practice-git/readme.txt

-readme file for git practice at home
+readme file for git practice at home.

-1. Lets make some changes.
+Now let us make some changes.